secrescence/portfolio-website/README.md

 ## 📌 About

 This is my personal portfolio website built using Django.
-It serves as a hub for my work and career as a backend developer.
+It serves as a hub for my work and career as a web developer.
 Here, visitors can explore my featured projects and download my resume.

 I'm continuously improving and updating this site as I grow and learn more in my journey as a developer.

 ## ✨ Features

 - 🧩 **Project Gallery** – Browse through featured projects with visuals and descriptions
-- ➕ **Dynamic Content Management** – Easily update, add, or remove projects and resume via Django Admin
+- ➕ **Dynamic Content Management** – Easily update, add, or remove projects, resume, and even the About section via Django Admin
 - 📄 **Resume Download** – View and download my resume in PDF format
 - 🛠 **Skills & Tools** – Highlights of the tech stack and tools I work with
 - 📱 **Mobile-Friendly** – Fully responsive design optimized for both desktop and mobile